Skip to content

 Not carrying enough US dollars in cash

-Lebanon's banking crisis since 2019 means ATMs are unreliable and credit cards are not universally accepted.
+Lebanon's banking crisis since 2019 means ATMs are unreliable and credit cards are not universally accepted outside upscale hotels.
 The Lebanese lira exists but prices are quoted and preferred in USD.
-Always carry $100–200 cash in small denomination USD bills.
-Change at money exchange offices (sarrafeen) on the street get better rates than banks.
+Always carry $100–200 in small denomination USD bills ($10s and $20s).
+Exchange additional cash at street money changers (sarrafeen) who offer better rates than banks.

 🕌